Crews work to identify many of the 93 victims found so far in Maui wildfires, now the deadliest US fire in over a century – KION546

 By Nouran Salahieh, CNN

-(CNN) — The death toll from the Maui wildfires climbed to at least 93 Saturday as authorities work to identify the victims and sift through the burned communities of western Maui.
+(CNN) — The death toll from the Maui wildfires climbed to at least 93 late Saturday, making it the deadliest US wildfire in more than 100 years, according to research from the National Fire Protection Association, as authorities work to identify the victims and sift through the burned communities of western Maui.

-The fire is now the deadliest US wildfire in more than 100 years, according to research from the National Fire Protection Association.

 “This is the largest natural disaster we’ve ever experienced,” Hawaii Gov. Josh Green said at a Saturday night news conference.
 “It’s going to also be a natural disaster that’s going to take an incredible amount of time to recover from.”